 There are some clues here – if you have a strong reaction and feel hurt, dismayed, upset and/or betrayed, then you are likely to be taking the message personally.

 What to do – there are some options.

-Firstly, take some time to think and reflect.
-Consider 1 – 2 of these 6 questions
+First, take some time to think and reflect.
+Consider one or two of these six questions:

 - What has been my experience of the situation/relationship?

-- How did I think I was going?
+- How did I think I was doing?

 - If I were to accept 5% of this was true, how might I approach this situation afresh?